 This artwork was not created to create an illusion.
 The idea was to make viewers understand the artist’s creation to the tiniest details.
 The Weather Project showcased a thorough mastery of the components of the universe, although the work was a kind of tease in itself which poked fun at our understanding of the elements of weather.
 Imagine having a sun that is not hot and a sky that ends somewhere.
 The location of this work, the Turbine Hall, gave a hum which, when combined with viewing Eliasson’s creation, brought viewers to be a part of the place.
 It gave a sense of a close encounter.
 Also, a red glow around the sphere was quite similar to the planet Mars.

 The idea was that the audience was free to finish what the artist has started.
 All those persons in the Turbine Hall were seen as small black silhouettes and they were all put against an orange light field.
 Even if people were minuscule in scale, they were a part of this extraordinary spectacle and unique experience concocted here.

-It’s interesting to see that when we don’t look like individuals we become more aware of our humanity and our bond.
+It’s interesting to see that when we don’t look like individuals, we become more aware of our humanity and bond.
 That’s when we feel how important the solar system is to us and how insignificant we are in the scope of it all.
-Olafur Eliasson managed to invite the audience to think about all these things, all while bringing in a new layer of ideas to the entire process.
-He put a mirror in front of us and now we are able to see ourselves in all of our glory, be it something simple or not.
+Olafur Eliasson invited the audience to think about all these things, all while bringing in a new layer of ideas to the entire process.
+He put a mirror in front of us.
+Now we can see ourselves in all of our glory, be it something simple or not.

 Why Olafur Eliasson did not want to expand this popular exhibition

-Ever wondered how to properly pronounce Olafur Eliasson?
+Ever wondered how to pronounce Olafur Eliasson properly?
 Here is how.